 Terrorist threat worldwide

-Westerners face a high threat of kidnapping by terrorist and militant groups throughout the country, especially outside south-west Niger.
+Westerners face a high threat of kidnapping by terrorist and militant groups throughout the country, especially outside Niamey.
 Foreigners have been kidnapped from their homes, vehicles and places of work.
 Foreign workers, tourists and expatriates have been targeted and hostages have been executed.

 Militant groups, including Al Qaida in the Islamic Maghreb (AQIM) and al-Murabitun, are active in Niger and neighbouring countries.
 The terrorist group Boko Haram regularly crosses the border from Nigeria into Niger, particularly in the south-eastern Diffa region.

 According to 2017 US Embassy and UK Foreign Office advice to their citizens, terrorist groups may be targeting Westerners and other international humanitarian workers in Diffa region for kidnapping.
 In October 2016, a US national working with an NGO was kidnapped in Abalat, in Tahoua region.
 In September 2018, an Italian national was kidnapped in Makolondi, 125 km southwest of Niamey.

 Recent reports indicate an ongoing high threat of kidnapping, particularly against foreigners:

 - working in remote regions without evident security measures, such as those engaged in resources, community development, humanitarian, health and faith-based activities

 - attending cultural festivals held in north and west Africa, or